sans-sroc/integrity/README.md

 | windows | 386 |
 | windows | amd64 |

-You can build like so:
+You can build like so on a Linux/macOS system:

 ```
 env GOOS=solaris GOARCH=amd64 go build -o binaries/integrity-solaris-amd64 integrity.go